tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

     }
 }'
 ```
-> The `agreement` variables include all of the Terms and Conditions data.
+> The `agreement` variables require the Terms and Conditions `version` and `name` from the first API call.
-> All date and time variables are IS-8601 format `YYYY-MM-DDThh:mm:ssTZD`
+> All date and time variables are IS-8601 format `YYYY-MM-DDThh:mm:ssTZD`.
+For full dates that have no specific time, set the time to zeros.

 ### Reading an application